lbrealdev/virtualenv/README.md

 setuptools 45.2.0
 wheel      0.34.2
 ```
 You can see the difference of your packages list Python installed on virtualenv with packages Python installed in your system.

+<b>Source:<a href="https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/"></a>